 If you have a hard time keeping your active boy confined to either the splash pad or the playground, these shoes will let him run between both without worry.

 They have an anti-microbial lining that will prevent the growth of bacteria and keep them from smelling if they get wet.

-They’re also designed just like a regular shoe so they have proper arch and ankle support, but are constructed out of rubber (along with a quick-dry synthetic fabric) so they have the functionality of an athletic shoe with the durability of a water shoe.
+They’re also designed just like a regular shoe, so they have proper arch and ankle support, but are constructed out of rubber (along with quick-dry synthetic fabric), so they have the functionality of an athletic shoe and the durability of a water shoe.

 The rubber sole and closed toe also mean that your kiddo’s feet and toes are adequately protected.